Ariete

 The C1 Ariete (battering ram, ram) is a 3rd generation main battle tank of the Italian Army, developed by Consorzio Iveco Oto Melara (CIO), a consortium formed by Iveco and OTO Melara.
 The chassis and engine were produced by Iveco, while the turret and fire-control system were supplied by OTO Melara.
 The vehicle carries the latest optical and digital-imaging and fire-control systems, enabling it to fight day and night and to fire on the move.
 Six prototypes were developed by 1988, which were subject to intensive testing.
 The following year the vehicles travelled a combined 16,000 km.
 Deliveries were first planned for 1993, and took place in 1994 due to delays.
-Final delivery occurred 7 years later in August 2002.
+The final tank was delivered seven years later, in August 2002.

 Design

 The tank has a conventional layout similar to other Western MBTs: a driver located at the front of the hull, the fighting compartment towards the middle, and the engine compartment in the rear of the hull.